Historical Tours in Manitoba: A Walking Tour of Crescentwood (Winnipeg)

 98 Kingsway (2006)

 This was the home of Judge Henry (Harry) Walter Whitla, named King’s Council in 1913.
 It is a Tudor style house, symmetrical, accented by two gable ends supported by massive brackets.
 (1914)

 72 Kingsway (2006)

-Charles Lee, the original owner, was general manager of North American Lumber and Supply Co.
+Charles Lee, the original owner, was General Manager of North American Lumber and Supply Company.
 The fine construction work in this home has been well maintained over the years.
 (1921)

 68 Kingsway (2006)

 This house was built for an estimated cost of $9,000.
 It was built by architect W. W. Blair for his daughter Marguerite as a wedding present when she married the son of Sir William Whyte, Vice-President of the C.P.R.
 William Jr. was the manager of Huron and Erie Mortgage Corp. and the Canada Trust Co.
 Blair also designed the Roslyn Apartments at Osborne and Roslyn Road and the Warwick Apartments on Central Park, renovated by Haid and Associates.
 The house was considered to be very up to date in 1907.
 (1907)

 This picturesque house is in the Elizabethan manor style with half-timbering and multi-paned windows.
 The second storey overhangs the first storey and the gables have decorative barge-board and finials.
 The chimneys set at an angle to the house add further to its charm.
 The first owner was Robert R. Scott who earned his fortune in the fruit business and also was president of Sovereign Life Assurance Company.
 (1914)